 Samurai Champloo is set in alternative period of Japanese history more importantly the Edo-era (1603–1868) and follows the story of 3 people, two of whom are Samurai and the other a young girl.
 The young girl, known as Fuu works in a tea shop in the city when she encounters the son of a local magistrate who begins threatening her and the family who run the tea shop (her boss).

 Our main characters in Samurai Champloo were very memorable and I liked all of them.
 The voice actors did a pretty good job on all the characters and I’m happy for this.
-They really fit the role very well I thought and I don’t think they could have been better done today.
+They fit the role very well and I don’t think they could have been better done today.

 First we have the girl, known as Fuu.
 Fuu is young, around 15-16 in the Anime with medium length brown hair she usually wears up.
 She also wears a pink Traditional Japanese Style Kimono just like her friends Jin and Mugen.